 A significant percentage of the goods transported across the United States travel by truck.
 This means that every day, we share the roadways with millions of commercial vehicles.
 Truck drivers must adhere to specific laws and regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA) to keep themselves as well as other motorists safe.
 Unfortunately, some truckers disregard these rules and cause serious accidents and injuries.

 If you or a loved one incurred injuries in a truck accident, don’t hesitate to reach out to a highly-skilled Fort Lauderdale truck accident lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A..
 Attorney David Fuchs will determine whether any trucking violations occurred, and will fight to hold the liable party accountable for your damages.
-To schedule a free, initial consultation of your case, call (954) 568-3636 today, or reach out through the online form.
+To schedule a free, initial consultation of your case, reach out through the online form.

 Since truck driver fatigue is a common problem that can lead to tragic accidents, the FMCSA has placed limits on the number of hours truckers can drive.
 To prove they are being compliant and avoid serious penalties, truck drivers must track their hours of service.
 In the past, truckers were allowed to record their hours manually.
 Recently, however, the industry has moved away from paper logbooks and transitioned mostly to digital recordkeeping, which is more difficult to falsify.